Mieczysław Kozłowski

-Life and revolutionary career
+Life and career

 Early revolutionary career

-He was born in to a Polish family of a nobleman and teacher in Vilnius.
+He was born into a Polish family of a nobleman and teacher in Vilnius.
 After graduating from the University of Moscow, he started practicing law from the early 1890s.

 Kozłowski was a member of the Lithuanian Workers' Union and editor of its newspaper Rabocheye Obozreniye.
 In 1899, together with Felix Dzerzhinsky, he contributed to the merger of the Lithuanian Workers' Union with the Social Democracy of the Kingdom of Poland into a single party Social Democracy of the Kingdom of Poland and Lithuania (SDKPiL).
 During the 1905 Revolution, he was a member of the military revolutionary organization and the strike committee in Vilnius.
 After the suppression of the revolution by the Tsarist government, he emigrated.
 In 1907 he was among the delegates to the 5th Congress of the RSDLP in London.
 Beginning in 1909, he led revolutionary agitation in the St. Petersburg Metalworkers' Union.

 In March 1907, he was Vladimir Lenin's representative in a special party court session.
 Subsequently, he was a defense attorney in many political trials in St. Petersburg; he also joined the Bolshevik party.
 In 1914, together with Zbigniew Fabierkiewicz, he published Nowa Trybuna, the legal journal of SDKPiL.
 In his apartment, through a liaison officer of German intelligence donated money to finance the Bolshevik activities, primarily to the newspaper Pravda.

 In the Russian Revolution

-After the February Revolution of 1917, Kozłowski was elected a deputy of the Petrograd Soviet and a member of its Executive Committee, All-Russian Central Executive Committee of the Soviets of Workers' and Soldiers' Deputies, as well as chairman of the Vyborg District Duma.
+After the February Revolution of 1917, Kozłowski was elected a deputy of the Petrograd Soviet and a member of its executive committee, All-Russian Central Executive Committee of the Soviets of Workers' and Soldiers' Deputies, as well as chairman of the Vyborg District Duma.
 In April 1917, he was elected a member of the Petrograd Committee of the RSDLP(b).

 At the beginning of July 1917, Kozłowski, after an investigation by the military counterintelligence of the Russian General Staff, was accused by the Kerensky government together with Lenin, Grigory Zinoviev and others of "high treason and espionage", as well as of "laundering" money from the German General Staff transferred from Berlin through Alexander Parvus and Yakov Ganetsky to Disconto-Gesellschaft and Stockholm Nya Banken, and from here to the Siberian Bank in Petrograd.
 On 6 July he was arrested at his apartment on Preobrazhenskaya Street.

 After the October Revolution, Kozłowski worked as chairman of the Investigative Commission of the Petrograd Military Revolutionary Committee, dealt with the junker-officer mutiny on 29 October and the monarchist organization of Vladimir Purishkevich.